Croatia Bike + Barge Tours

 Where You’ll Stay

-- 7 nights in a double cabin with all-in-one bathroom (toilet & sink with hand-held shower)
+- 7 nights in a double/twin cabin with all-in-one bathroom (toilet & sink with hand-held shower)

-- 7 guided cycling tours as described in itinerary
+- 7 guided cycling tours as described in the itinerary

-- Maps for the daily tours, on board
+- Overview maps for the daily tours, on board

 What’s Not Included